puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 ## Explicit Ordering

-We are likely to reading instructions from top to bottom and execute them in that order.
+We are likely to read instructions from top to bottom and execute them in that order.
 When it comes to resource declarations in a Puppet manifest, Puppet does things a little differently.
-It works through the problem as though it were give a list of things to do, and it was left to decide the most efficient way to get those done.
+It works through the problem as though it were given a list of things to do, and it was left to decide the most efficient way to get those done.
 We have referred to the catalog vaguely in the previous sections.
 The **catalog** is a compilation of all the resources that will be applied to a given system, and the relationships between those resources.
 In building the catalog, unless we _explicitly_ specify the relationship between the resources, Puppet will manage them in its own order.

 For the most part, Puppet specifies relationships between resources in the appropriate manner while building the catalog.
 For example, if you say that user `gigabyte` should exist, and the directory `/home/gigabyte/bin` should be present and be owned by user `gigabyte`, then Puppet will specify a relationship between the two - that the user should be managed before the directory.
 These are implicit (shall we call them obvious?) relationships.

 Sometimes, however, you will need to ensure that a resource declaration is applied before another.
 For instance, if you wish to declare that a service should be running, you need to ensure that the package for that service is installed and configured before you can start the service.
-One might ask as to why there is not implicit relationship in this case.
+One might ask as to why there is not an implicit relationship in this case.
 The answer is that, often times, more than one package provides the same service, and what if you are using a package you built yourself?
 Since Puppet cannot _always_ conclusively determine the mapping between a package and a service (the names of the software package and the service or executable it provides are not always the same either), it is up to us to specify the relationship between them.

 When you need a group of resources to be managed in a specific order, you must explicitly state the dependency relationships between these resources within the resource declarations.